 Medicaid Payment for Nursing Home Care

-Many people rely on Medicaid, also known as Title 19, to pay for their nursing home care.
-People may generally receive Medicaid payment for their nursing home care if their income is $2,094 or less per month and their nonexempt resources are $2,000 or less.
-In some instances, people with incomes above $2,094 per month may be eligible for Medicaid if they can establish a medical assistance income trust, also known as a Miller Trust.
-All non-exempt resources are considered countable toward the $2,000 limit.
-Resources that may be exempt, meaning they will not affect your eligibility, include a car, homestead, household goods, and prepaid burial accounts.
+Many people rely on Medicaid, also known as Title 19, to pay for their nursing home care or in-home services under the Medicaid Elderly Waiver program.
+Medicaid is a needs-based program for people who cannot afford the care they need.
+The financial eligibility rules for nursing home Medicaid and the Elderly Waiver are the same.
+In general, people are financially eligible for Medicaid for nursing home care if their income in 2020 is $2,349 or less per month and their nonexempt resources are $2,000 or less.
+In some instances, people with incomes above $2,349 per month may be eligible for Medicaid if they can establish a medical assistance income trust, also known as a Miller Trust.
+All non-exempt resources count toward the $2,000 limit.
+Exempt resources that do not affect your eligibility include a car, homestead, household goods, and prepaid funeral plans.

 Many people fail to apply for Medicaid when they enter a nursing home and wait until most of their assets are gone.
 This is a big mistake.
-To receive maximum Medicaid benefits, married individuals should generally go to the Department of Human Services (DHS) and apply for Medicaid when one spouse enters a nursing home.
+To receive maximum Medicaid benefits, married individuals should go to the Iowa Department of Human Services (DHS) and apply for Medicaid when one spouse enters a nursing home.
 DHS will decide how many assets each spouse can keep.
-This will fix the amount of assets the community spouse can keep.
 All non-exempt resources of the couple are considered to be available to pay nursing home costs, regardless of which spouse owns them.
-DHS will assign one-half of the non-exempt assets to each spouse, provided the community spouse is assigned a minimum of $24,000 and a maximum of $113,640 (in 2012).
-DHS will notify the couple that the spouse in the nursing home is not eligible for Medicaidto pay his or her expenses until the spouse in the nursing home has reduced the value of his or her assets to $2,000.
+DHS will assign one-half of the nonexempt assets to each spouse, provided the community spouse is assigned a minimum of $25,728 and a maximum of $128,640 (in 2020).
+DHS will notify the couple that the spouse in the nursing home is not eligible for Medicaid to pay his or her expenses until the spouse in the nursing home has reduced the value of his or her assets to $2,000.
+Although assets cannot generally be reduced to $2,000 by giving assets away, there are many ways to reduce assets that benefit both spouses.

 After the final attribution of resources, all of the resources assigned to the community spouse must be placed in the name of the community spouse in order for the resident spouse to maintain eligibility for Medicaid.
-All exempt resources, such as the home and car, should also be transferred to the community spouse.
+All exempt resources, such as the home and car, should also be transferred to the community spouse because of Iowa’s Estate Recovery Statute.

 Iowa Legal Aid provides help to low-income Iowans.